Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 • During machining, ultrasonic machining does not alter the physical properties of the metals.

-• Higher precision and accuracy can be obtained at relatively less cost
+• Higher precision and accuracy can be obtained at a relatively lower cost

 • No distortion in part geometry as no heat is generated.